 The pool of educational facilities and access to employee talent in the area is extensive.
-In Middletown, the city hosts the Miami University-Middletown branch of Miami University, Cincinnati State Technical and Community College, Greentree Health Sciences Academy, and partners with nearby Warren County Career Center and Butler Tech.
+In Middletown, the city hosts the Miami University-Middletown branch of Miami University, Cincinnati State - Middletown, Greentree Health Sciences Academy, and partners with nearby Warren County Career Center and Butler Tech.

 The greater Dayton and Cincinnati metropolitan areas offers a robust pool of talent with post-secondary graduates from the Air Force Institute of Technology (Wright-Patterson AFB), Antioch College (Yellow Springs), Cedarville University (Cedarville), Central State University (Wilberforce), Kettering College of Medical Arts (Kettering), Sinclair Community College (Dayton), University of Dayton (Dayton), Wilberforce University (Wilberforce), Wittenberg University (Springfield), Wright State University (Fairborn), the University of Cincinnati (Cincinnati), Northern Kentucky University (Highland Heights KY), Xavier University (Cincinnati) Gateway Community and Technical College (Covington), College of Mount St. Joseph (Cincinnati), Thomas More College (Crestview Hills), and Wilmington College (Wilmington).